BDC Hamburger Icon

 Pipedrive is one of the best CRMs for generating sales leads and managing the sales process.
 Sales managers can view every rep’s pipeline for more accurate forecasting and reporting — and intervene if necessary.

 We were impressed by Pipedrive’s user interface (UI).
-The design is minimalist, the controls are intuitive and the layout is uncluttered.
-Pipedrive’s interface is one of the easiest to use of all the CRMs we reviewed.
-Here are a few of our favorite ease-of-use elements:
+The design is user-friendly, the navigation is straightforward and the layout is uncluttered.
+Below are a few of our favorite ease-of-use elements.

 • Quick access to information and help: We like the always-present search bar at the top of the screen, which enables quick access to information and help.
-Select the question mark icon to go directly to the company’s extensive, clearly written education tools.
+You can also select the question mark icon to go directly to the company’s extensive, clearly written education tools.
+Alternatively, you can always use the AI chat function to get quick answers about Pipedrive’s functionality.

 • Customization options: Pipedrive shines when it comes to customization.
-Users can change their screen’s appearance and layout to their preferred specifications easily.
-Automating workflows is also straightforward, and the platform’s built-in Sales Assistant artificial intelligence app can assist with finding workflow shortcuts.
+Users can easily change their screen’s appearance and layout to their preferred specifications.
+Automating workflows and customizing dashboards is also straightforward, and the platform’s built-in Sales Assistant AI tool can help find workflow shortcuts, provide the latest deal updates and suggest the most important follow-up actions.

-• Integrations: An extensive app store includes popular integrations with Zoom and Calendly.
-There are also pre-built webhooks in Pipedrive, as well as an application programming interface and development platform where you can build your own apps and integrations.
+• Integrations: An extensive app store includes popular integrations with Trello, DocuSign and Calendly.
+Pipedrive’s AI can also analyze your latest sales activity and recommend the most suitable apps.
+The platform’s built-in meeting scheduler can help you connect your preferred communication tools, including Zoom, Microsoft Teams and Google Meet.
+There are also prebuilt webhooks, as well as an application programming interface and development platform on which you can build your own apps and integrations.

 TipBottom line

-If Pipedrive is too sales-oriented for your needs, but you prioritize an easy-to-use CRM, check out our Freshworks CRM review.
+If you prioritize an easy-to-use CRM but Pipedrive is too sales-oriented for your needs, check out our Freshworks CRM review.

 Pipedrive is a focused CRM that aims to improve sales team performance.
 Here are seven standout CRM features in Pipedrive that impressed us.

 We like that reps can create sales workflow automations easily — actions triggered as deals move from one stage to the next.
-Users get access to 36 prebuilt, customizable automations.
+Businesses get access to 36 prebuilt, customizable automations that are grouped into goal-based categories such as deal management, lead engagement and work optimization.
+Depending on your plan, you can create anywhere from 30 to 180 custom workflows.
 Sharing customized workflows is easy, so colleagues can use them in their pipelines.
 Creating a new automation is straightforward via a form or a drag-and-drop interface.
 (The process for creating automations is similar to monday CRM’s functionality.
 Read more in our monday CRM review and monday comparison.)

 • Welcome campaigns: If someone signs up to receive your email newsletter or engages in a chatbot conversation, you can create an automation to launch a welcome email and follow-up messages.

-• Follow-ups: If someone has been stuck at the same stage in a pipeline for a specific length of time, you can set an automation to prompt a rep to make a follow-up call.
+• Follow-ups: If a deal has been stuck at the same stage in a pipeline for a specific length of time, you can set an automation to prompt a rep to make a follow-up call.

 We were particularly impressed by Pipedrive’s Smart Contact data functionality.
-With a click, Pipedrive will search the internet for information on a prospect on sites like LinkedIn and populate its record.
-This could save valuable time if you regularly receive inquiries from small and medium-sized businesses (SMBs) when selling to enterprise-level companies.
+As long as you have their work email address, Pipedrive will search the internet for the prospect’s information on sites such as LinkedIn and populate their record.
+That could save valuable time if you regularly receive inquiries from small and medium-size businesses (SMBs) when selling to enterprise-level companies.
+Integrations with apps such as Apollo.io, as well as Pipedrive’s own Prospector tool, also give users access to a vast database of business contacts, allowing them to expand their prospecting scope and discover leads they haven’t considered previously.

-We also like Pipedrive’s Configure, Price, Quote (CPQ) feature —something you’d normally expect only on enterprise-level CRMs like Salesforce.
-(Read our review of Salesforce to learn about this powerful tool with enterprise resource planning capabilities.)
-Pipedrive’s CPQ functionality comes via third-party apps (specifically Gleanquote and MobileForce).
+We also like Pipedrive’s Configure, Price, Quote (CPQ) feature — something you’d normally expect only on enterprise-level CRMs such as Salesforce.
+(Read our review of Salesforce to learn about the powerful tool with enterprise resource planning capabilities.)
+Pipedrive’s CPQ functionality comes via third-party apps, including GleanQuote, Mobileforce, Extraflow and Qwoty.
 The CPQ works off the back of product catalogs you build in Pipedrive, pulling in all the necessary information to ensure complex quotes are accurate and build in the required profit margin.

-We really like Pipedrive’s integrated email client and email marketing platform, which incurs a small additional monthly charge.
+We really like Pipedrive’s integrated email client and email marketing platform, Campaigns by Pipedrive, which incurs a small additional monthly charge.

 We like how easy it is to use the platform’s email analytics tool.
-It shows you standard metrics like email open rates and successful lead conversion rates and displays the names of recipients who interact with your emails.
+It shows you standard metrics, such as email open rates and successful lead conversion rates, and displays the names of recipients who interact with your emails.
 Pipedrive remembers the campaigns you send, and you can run historical analyses to check long-term engagement and conversion trends.
+We particularly like that you can automate your email campaigns using a simple visual builder — just like you would with other Pipedrive workflows.

 FYIDid you know

-If in-built omnichannel communication is crucial for your CRM implementation, check out our review of Zoho CRM.
-This platform has excellent built-in omnichannel communication capabilities.
+If built-in omnichannel communication is crucial for your CRM implementation, check out our review of Zoho CRM.
+The platform has excellent built-in omnichannel communication capabilities.

 We like that you can use Pipedrive to fill your sales funnel.
-Here are some impressive lead-generation tools:
+Below are some impressive lead-generation tools.

 • Ring.io power dialer: The Ring.io power dialer plug-in logs and records reps’ calls and notes, helping you organize outbound telemarketing campaigns.
-Populate an outbound list with your customer or prospect database or upload a purchased list.
+You can populate an outbound list with your customer or prospect database or upload a purchased list.
+CallHippo’s Pipedrive integration offers similar functionality but with additional AI features such as call scoring and coaching.

-• Chatbot: Pipedrive’s LeadBooster add-on ($39 monthly or $32 monthly if purchased annually) includes an impressive chatbot feature.
-Go into the platform, create your bot and insert the code onto your website.
-It acts as your first service line when someone visits your website and its interaction quality is excellent.
+• Chatbot: Pipedrive’s LeadBooster add-on ($39 a month or $32.50 a month if purchased annually) includes an impressive chatbot feature.
+Go into the platform, create and personalize your bot, and insert the code on your website.
+It acts as your first service line when someone visits your website, and its interaction quality is excellent.
 You can set parameters so it knows when to transfer a visitor to a salesperson.
-It asks for visitors’ names and contact details and moves them to the Pipedrive CRM automatically.
+It asks for visitors’ names and contact details and moves them to the Pipedrive CRM.
+You can even set up an automation to alert a sales rep about a new lead so they can follow up right away.

-• Web forms: LeadBooster includes website forms that can add or amend prospect records when someone completes them.
+• Web forms: LeadBooster includes customizable website forms that can add or amend prospect records when someone completes them.
+The form builder also includes spam protection that prevents bot submissions.

-• Prospector lead database: LeadBooster also provides 10 free credits monthly to use Prospector, a database with more than 400 million business contacts.
+• Prospector lead database: LeadBooster also provides 10 free credits each month to use Prospector, a database with more than 400 million business contacts.
 You’ll pay for additional usage.
-Lead per lead, it’s more expensive than buying in bulk from one of the best list brokers.
-However, the ability to buy leads in volumes as small as one isn’t something most brokers offer, so we see this as a positive for sales teams seeking prospects.
+It’s more expensive per lead than buying in bulk from one of the best list brokers.
+The ability to buy leads in volumes as small as one isn’t something most brokers offer, however, so we see it as a positive for sales teams seeking prospects.
+Users can also benefit from Apollo.io integration, which provides free access to 275 million B2B contacts, further expanding the prospecting pool.

 Pipedrive LeadBooster